SC

 Billable Hours: The Most Overlooked Factor

 The number of hours you can actually bill a client each year is nearly always lower than you expect.
 A standard year has 52 weeks × 40 hours = 2,080 hours.
-But subtract vacation, sick days, public holidays, admin, business development, proposal writing, and training — you can realistically bill between 900 and 1,400 hours as a full-time independent consultant.
+But subtract vacation, sick days, public holidays, admin, business development, proposal writing (and the conversion rate of those proposals), and training — you can realistically bill between 900 and 1,400 hours as a full-time independent consultant.

 • Low utilisation (50%): ~1,000 hrs/year — early-stage or part-time